wpwoodjr/plex-docker/README.md

 ```
 If you don't change or create a symbolic link for `transcode`, by default a new directory called `transcode` will be created in `plex_dir`.

-#### `servername`
-servername="Plex Server"

-#### `containername`
-="plex"

 #### `port`
 The port on which Plex will listen for incoming HTTP traffic.
-Plex's normal port is `32400`, but you may need to set it to something else, for example if you are running the Plex container in Docker `bridged` mode, and want to run two or more containers, each will need a different port. `port` should be greater than `1024`.
+Plex's normal port is `32400`, but if you are running two or more Plex servers, each will need a different port. `port` should be greater than `1024`.

 #### `mode`
-The mode to run Docker in, `host`, `bridged`, or `http-only`.  `host` and `bridged` modes enable all the normal Plex network ports.
+The mode to run Docker in, `host`, `bridged`, or `http-only`.  `host` and `bridged` modes expose all the normal Plex network ports.
 See [What network ports do I need to allow through my firewall?](https://support.plex.tv/articles/201543147-what-network-ports-do-i-need-to-allow-through-my-firewall/).
+You can only run one Plex server in either `host` or `bridged` modes on a given host.

 `http-only` runs in bridged mode and only exposes Plex's HTTP port.

-You can only run one Plex server with all network ports exposed on a given host.
-You may run additional Plex servers in `http-only` mode.
-If you do this, give each Plex server a unique `port` (see above).
+You can run one or more Plex servers in `http-only` mode as long as each one has a unique `port`.
+You can also run one Plex server in either `host` or `bridged` modes, and one or more additional Plex servers in `http-only` mode.

 Defaults to `host`.
+In `host` mode the port is always 32400.

+#### `servername`
+The name of your Plex server as displayed in Plex.
+Defaults to "Plex Server".

-#### `docker-network`
+#### `containername`
-Docker's bridge network address range.
-Normally you won't need to change this.
+The name of the container that Plex runs in.
+Defaults to `plex`.

-#### `hostip`
+#### `plexlogin`
-The IP address of the host that Docker is running on.
-Normally leave this blank unless the `start` script can't figure out the correct host IP address.
+Whether to require users to log in to access Plex.
+Defaults to `true`.
+Set to `false` to allow access to the Plex server from your local network without logging in.

 #### `slideshow_speed_ms`
 The number of milliseconds a slide remains on-screen before switching to the next slide.
 Only applicable when viewing the slideshow in Plex's local web interface, from your local server (ie not from `app.plex.tv`).
 Defaults to 5000 milliseconds (Plex's default).